QuangNguyen2609/MEAL-PREDICTION/README.md

 Objective : Forecast precisely the number or orders in the next coming week

 Criteria for a successful outcome :  Precision of algorithm and the amount of useful insights

+This project uses both LightGBM and XGboosting as a regressor for prediction